Praying with Complete Confidence

 If you have seen the movie War Room, you will likely remember this scene.
 It depicts a ‘prayer warrior’ and often will bring someone to our mind that we know personally.

-We all have that person that we think of that seemingly know how to really “Get a hold of God”.
+We all have that person that we think of that seemingly knows how to really “Get a hold of God”.
 They have their list of answered prayers as proof of their accomplishments.

 However, if we are completely honest, looking at our own lives our batting average in the ‘prayer closet’ doesn't seem so hot, so anytime we feel that we need prayer, we must shop around for the right person to pray for us.